RealityETH/reality-eth-monorepo/packages/docs/contracts.rst

 To simplify the process of accepting only questions with an answer, from version 3 you can substitute ``forResult()`` with ``forResultOnceSettled()``.
 This screens the result for an answer representing "not yet settled", represented as ``bytes32(-2)``.
 Rather than returning this answer, it will revert as it would if the question question had not yet been answered.
 The contract allows any user to reopen a question in this state, creating a new question, repeatedly if necessary.
 Once a replacement question has been settled, its result is returned using the ID of the original question.
 A calling contract can ignore the details of this process and know only that it needs to call ``forResultOnceSettled()``.

-If using this feature it is also advisable to set a mimimum bond.
+If using this feature it is also advisable to set a minimum bond.

 .. _creating-templates: